mmistakes/minimal-mistakes/_drafts/2023-06-30-kotlin-context-receivers.md

 Anyway, in Scala, the above approach is considered an anti-pattern.
 In fact, while the `Monad[F]` and  `JsonScope[F]` are type classes and then represent classes that have a coherent behavior among their concrete implementations, the `Jobs[F]` and `Logger[F]` are not.
 So, we're mixing apples with oranges.

-Business logic algebras should always be passed explicitly.
+In general, **business logic algebras should always be passed explicitly.**

 We can make an exception for common effects that would be shared by many of the services of our application, such as the `Logger` context in our example.
 This way, we can avoid pollution of the constructor's signatures with the `Logger` context everywhere.